 - On-Going Program Advocacy.
 Tracking program developments in CalHFA, HCD, Tax Credit Program, and Debt Limit Allocation Program.
 Assisting in the development of program policies and procedures.
 Member of numerous task forces and special advisory groups.

 - Education.
 Sponsoring conferences and workshops as needed to provide information on new developments in the field of affordable housing.
-Major Conference – CAL-ALHFA Annual Conference and Symposium coming soon in 2019.
+Major Conference – CAL-ALHFA Annual Conference and Symposium November 13 – 14, 2019.

 - Newsletters and Legislative Alerts.
 Preparing and distributing quarterly newsletter and as-needed legislative alerts to inform members of current activities.